SUBSCRIBE

 January 10, 2018

-It may seem trivial these days, almost reflex in some cases, but there was time at the dawn of the PC age where the three-key combination, Control-Alt-Delete, didn’t exist.
+It may seem trivial these days, almost reflex in some cases, but there was a time at the dawn of the PC age when the three-key combination, Control-Alt-Delete, didn’t exist.

 Despite becoming part of our second nature to hit these keys whenever something in Windows fails, thinking about it logically seems to point to the fact that it was a bad idea.
 It didn’t start out that way.
 In fact, it was used even before Microsoft incorporated it into their OS.